GeorgeWebDevCy/drousia-map/README.md

 working.
 Update this file to change the built-in locations.

 ## Changelog
+### 2.25.0
+- Added `[gn_village_map]` shortcode for viewing the village boundary and points of interest
+- Custom icons show hotels, taverns and villas with names in Greek and English
+- Zoom controls enabled for full interactivity

 ### 2.24.3
 - No code changes; version bump
 ### 2.24.1